 In order to protect the integrity of the process and to ensure the impartiality of arbitrators, Rule 10312(a) requires that arbitrators make full disclosure of certain enumerated interests, relationships, and circumstances, as well as "any circumstances which might preclude such arbitrator from rendering an objective and impartial determination."
 Prior to implementation of the Neutral List Selection System ("list selection") in November 1998, the Code required the Director to inform the parties of information disclosed by the arbitrator at least 15 days before the first hearing.
-Parties were allowed one peremptory challenge and unlimited challenges for cause.3
+Parties were allowed one peremptory challenge and unlimited challenges for cause under Rule 10311.4

-Under list selection, the above provisions no longer apply.
+Under the list selection method, Rule 10311 no longer applies.
 Rather, Rule 10308(b)(6) requires the Director to send the parties the employment history and other background information about the arbitrators on their lists.
 The parties may request additional information.
 Then, as provided in Rule 10308(c), they may strike arbitrators from the list for any reason, and rank those who remain.
-The Director (or his staff)4 consolidates the parties' lists in ranking order and, if the number of arbitrators available to serve from the consolidated list is not sufficient to fill a panel, the Director uses NLSS to extend the list and appoints one or more additional arbitrators to complete the panel.
-Parties receive information about any arbitrators appointed by extending the list, and have the right to object as provided in Rule 10308(d)(1).
+The Director (or his staff)5 consolidates the parties' lists in ranking order and, if the number of arbitrators available to serve from the consolidated list is not sufficient to fill a panel, the Director uses NLSS to extend the list and appoints one or more additional arbitrators to complete the panel.
+Parties receive information about any arbitrators appointed by extending the list, and have the right to object as provided in Rule 10308(d)(1), which is similar to the former challenge for cause procedure under Rule 10311.

 Rule 10308(c)(4)(A) provides that the Director appoints arbitrators "subject to availability and disqualification."
 "Availability" refers to the arbitrator's ability to serve on the case in the desired location during the relevant time period.
 "Disqualification" could occur either when a disqualifying fact is revealed to the Director after the parties have completed the striking and ranking process, or when the Director consults with a ranked candidate just prior to appointment and the candidate, upon hearing more case-specific information, reveals information that the Director's staff determines is a basis for disqualification.
+In the latter case, the Director would either drop the arbitrator or disclose the information to the parties.

-3 The standard for circumstances that would be considered "for cause" would be the same as the general disclosure standard contained in Rule 10312: "any circumstances which might preclude such arbitrator from rendering an objective and impartial determination."
+4 The standard for circumstances that would be considered "for cause" would be the same as the general disclosure standard contained in Rule 10312: "any circumstances which might preclude such arbitrator from rendering an objective and impartial determination."

-4 Rule 10103 provides that the duties and functions of the director may be delegated, as appropriate.
+5 Rule 10103 provides that the duties and functions of the director may be delegated, as appropriate.

 Under Rule 10312(c), an arbitrator's disclosure obligation continues throughout the arbitration.
-If a disqualifying fact comes to light after a panel has been appointed, Rules 10308(d) and 10312(d) permit the Director to remove an arbitrator based on such information before the earlier of the first pre-hearing conference or the first hearing.5 Once one of these events occurs, Rules 10308(d)(2) and 10312(f) specifically state that the Director's authority to remove an arbitrator ceases.
+If a disqualifying fact comes to light after a panel has been appointed, Rules 10308(d) and 10312(d) permit the Director to remove an arbitrator based on such information before the earlier of the first pre-hearing conference or the first hearing.6 Once one of these events occurs, Rules 10308(d)(2) and 10312(f) specifically state that the Director's authority to remove an arbitrator ceases.